 The Vicious Circle of Regime Change

-From their long history the Chinese have learned many things that countries with a short history do not know.
-For example, a country with a short history often pursues a policy of plundering, exploiting and bullying the weak, but the Chinese understand that the ultimate winner must be the one with justice, moral integrity, and support from the people.
-(See Understanding China: Geography, Confucianism, and Chinese-Style Modernization.)
-Based on this knowledge the Chinese instituted their current government, the People’s Republic of China.
-It is a government of the people, by the people and for the people, aimed at the well-being and prosperity of all its citizens rather than a small number of landlords, industrial tycoons and bankers.
-History has also taught the Chinese that only when the people have the means of production, they will be the most productive and happy; therefore, the government provides people with land, opportunities, projects, financial and technical supports, etc., to help them be successful in all kinds of business ventures, but prohibits them to use competitive advantages to form monopoly and cut off other people’s opportunities.
-That way, China has eliminated poverty, become the world's largest manufacturing powerhouse, and created the world’s largest middle class population.
-(See America Is in Big Trouble.)
+From their long history, the Chinese have learned many lessons that countries with shorter histories do not know.
+For example, countries with short histories often pursue policies of plundering, exploiting, and bullying the weak.
+In contrast, the Chinese understand that the ultimate winner must be the one guided by benevolence, justice, fairness, moral integrity, and popular support (see Understanding China: Geography, Confucianism, and Chinese-Style Modernization).
+Based on this knowledge, the Chinese instituted their current government, the People’s Republic of China.
+It is a government that is truly of the people, by the people, and for the people, aimed at the well-being and prosperity of all its citizens rather than a small number of landlords, industrial tycoons, and bankers.

-History has also taught the Chinese to improve their system through meritocracy, collective decision making and continuous reforms.
-They implement good governance by selecting officials with both moral integrity and practical abilities based on long-term reviews of the candidate's character and performance.
-Political decisions are made in democratic ways through thorough investigations, consultations and discussions rather than partisan fight.
-Thousands of years of political experiences have made the Chinese deeply aware of the dangers of partisan politics.
-Parties only represent the special interests.
-Partisan fights severely weaken the government’s ability to govern and cause deep divisions among the people.
-Rotation in power by opposing parties leads to incoherent policies and makes long-term planning impossible.
-Voters are not always well-informed and rational, and can be easily manipulated by empty promises, emotional incitement and misinformation.
-The elected politicians tend to be sensational and lack moral and practical experience in governing.
-They work more for their patrons and their own re-election than the long-term interests of the people.
-The current administration often takes irresponsible actions such as overspending, over borrowing and overprinting of money to benefit its own tenure, leaving disastrous consequences to future administrations.
-Without continuous reforms, these myopic practices motivated by self-interest will make a regime impossible to escape the fate of the historical cycle.
-(See Pluralism vs. Monism.)
+Political decisions are made by consensus through research, inquiry, consultation, and discussion, rather than partisan conflict.
+Thousands of years of political experience have made the Chinese deeply aware of the dangers of partisan politics.
+Political parties only represent special interests, and partisan conflicts severely weaken a government's ability to govern while causing deep divisions among the populace.
+The rotation of power between opposing parties leads to incoherent policies and makes long-term planning impossible.
+Voters are not always well-informed or rational and can be easily manipulated by empty promises, emotional appeals, and misinformation.
+Elected politicians often tend to be sensationalist and lack the moral and practical experience necessary for effective governance.
+They work more for their donors and re-election prospects than for the long-term interests of the people.
+Current administrations frequently take irresponsible actions such as overspending, overborrowing, and overprinting money to benefit their own tenures, leaving disastrous consequences for future administrations.
+Without continuous reforms, these shortsighted practices, motivated by self-interest, make it impossible for a regime to escape its historical cycle.

 No comments: